jbakse/compform_site/content/tiles/index.md

 ## Designing Tile Sets

 The most basic tile set is a single image.
 Repeating this image, side by side by side, creates a pattern.
-With a little care, the image can be designed to match up edge-to-edge creating a pattern where the seams are hidden.
+With a little care, the image can be designed to match up edge-to-edge so the seams are hidden.

 You can build on this simple premise in many ways: alternate tiles, rotatable tiles, complex collections of tiles that work together.
 You can work with different grids as well: squares are commonly used, but many other [shapes can tessellate](https://www.mathsisfun.com/geometry/tessellation.html).